 D&J Concessions – because you’re a dirty person and you know you want deep fried Oreos.
 Located at Volksplatz, Plaza Tropical, and Handwerkplatz.

-Hogar Crea – these shish kebabs will make you shit rainbows and fill your stomach with a soothing warmth usually obtained only with 40 year old scotch.
+Hogar Crea – Oh dear shish kebabs.
+They could stop wars.
+They could end world hunger.
+They could make Donald Trump be less of a raging lunatic asshole.
+Yes, they’re that magical.
 By far our favorite Fest food, they feature big, delicious beef chunks that are cooked over huge, smoky pits that you can smell a whole platz away.
 Intermittently interrupting the giant stick of meat are onions and peppers cooked over those same pits.
 Just a tiny bit of char on the edges mixes oh so well with the sweet, tender veggies.
 If you eat nothing else at Musikfest, eat these shish-kebabs.
-Located at Handwerkplatz by the Aw Shucks tent and the bell guy.
+Located at Handwerkplatz by the Aw Shucks tent.

 Take-A-Taco: Quite possibly the area’s favorite festival food.
 They show up all over the place…Mayfair, MFest, Allentown Fair, etc. And their tacos are damn good.
 The taco bowls are great too.
-Just get anything and you’ll be happy.
+Just get anything and you’ll be happier than an owl on a Musikfest poster.
 Located on Main Street and at Festplatz.